mkondratek/git-machete-blog-post/blog.md

 the newest (introduced with IDEA 2020.2) full support of GitHub Pull Requests must be mentioned.

-It is natural that the state of more extensive repositories often gets non-intuitive and difficult to interpret over time.
+It is natural that the state of repositories often gets non-intuitive and difficult to interpret over time.
+On the other hand, creating and maintaining small, focused, easy-to-review PRs is a comfortable and wanted approach.
-Given these inconveniences, [VirtusLab](https://virtuslab.com/) created a plugin  — **a git repository organizer, and a rebase automation tool, named Git Machete.**
+Given these inconveniences and desires, [VirtusLab](https://virtuslab.com/) created a plugin  — **a git repository organizer, and a rebase automation tool, named Git Machete.**